SyedJunaidAli1/testimonials-web-app/README.md

 - [x] add meta data for the pages(app name is not finalized)
 - [] verify email fnc
 - [] google outh fnc
-- [] Full theme override according to user preferences from db
+- [x] Full theme override according to user preferences from db(this works but if i want to set it specific then i have to do it manually)
 - [x] optimize dashboard for mobile view
-- [x] optimize createspacedialog, walloflovedialog, testiwol mobile vie
+- [] optimize createspacedialog, walloflovedialog, testiwol, requesttestimonialsdialog scroll changes mobile view
 - [x] dashboard single embed remove dialog embed widgets
 - [x] dashboard
 - [x] wall of love